harness/developer-hub/docs/internal-developer-portal/features/checks-datasources.md

 - The PagerDuty plugin must be configured and enabled in the admin section.
 Refer [here](https://developer.harness.io/docs/internal-developer-portal/plugins/available-plugins/pagerduty/).

-The following **Data Points** are avilable for PagerDuty Datasource.
+The following **Data Points** are avilable for PagerDuty Data Source.

 1. **Is on-call Set** - This data point can be used for creating rules that will check if the on-call is set for a given service.